Dev-solder124/genAI/README.md

 - **Privacy-First Design:** Explicit user consent required before storing any conversations
 - **User Data Control:** Users can delete all their memories and change consent settings anytime
+- **Instruction Reset:** Users can clear all custom instructions given to the chatbot, resetting its behavior to default.
 - **End-to-End Encryption:** All sensitive data encrypted at rest using Google Cloud KMS
 - **HIPAA-Grade Security:** Enterprise-level encryption for mental health data protection
 - **Complete User Isolation:** Users can only access their own memories via namespace filtering